bobleesj/bob-the-blogger/170923-rxswift-observables.md

 ### Another Way to Create Observable
 However, you have a complete control of manipulating each stream of data and event you wish to emit by creating your own `observable`.

 In the `reactiveObject` example above, you were able to emit event when subscribed by using a built-in method called, `of`.
+You can also customize which event to emit in a whole different manner.
+Let's find out.

+### Create Observable